pimcore/pimcore/doc/User_Documentation/01_Objects/01_Grid_Configuration_General.md

 ## Saving & Sharing

 You can define a favourite config for each object folder and share it with your friends.
+As an admin user you can also share the config globally (i.e. without having to pick certain users).

 ![Configurator Button Expanded](../img/gridconfig/configurator_button_expanded.png)